NarminaOO/Database/README.md

 #### Error Handling:
-Error Handling: If a user action fails (e.g., adding a person fails due to an empty name or a person not existing in the database), error messages are displayed using `QMessageBox`
+If a user action fails (e.g., adding a person fails due to an empty name or a person not existing in the database), error messages are displayed using `QMessageBox`

 ### in main.cpp
 ```c++